thegreatape/thegreata.pe-source/_posts/2018-04-19-resisting-an-avengers-joke.markdown

 ---
 layout: post
-title: "The Elements Of Computing Systems: Resisting An Avengers Joke"
+title: 'The Elements Of Computing Systems: Resisting An Avengers Joke'
+redirect_from:
+- "/resisting-an-avengers-joke"
 ---

 Out of the wiring swamp, on to the [dizzying but invisible depths](https://plus.google.com/+JeanBaptisteQueru/posts/dfydM2Cnepe) of software abstraction.